elle-lawrence/YOU-DO/README.md

 [See Live Demo of this Template](https://you-do-to-do-list.netlify.app/)

-React To do list to manage all your tasks.
+React App To do list to manage all your tasks.

 <img src="youDoApp.png" alt="thumb" />